Halo dan selamat datang! Hello and Welcome!

 I have decided to document the recent trip to Indonesia in June of 2016.
 This is both for my purpose as a journal as well as to share with those who are interested in the good work God has done.
 I am sharing photos, details about the trip, as well as my personal thoughts.
 This will be long due to the nature of the trip and all of the great things that were done.
 I hope you enjoy this journey as I recount the events of two weeks in Indonesia.
 I also hope that through this you will be inspired to draw closer to God and realize the value in helping others and loving people.
 If Christ laid down His life so that we may live, are we not to lay down our lives to bring that message of love, joy, and hope to those who are poor, hurting, and helpless?
 This is the life of a true Christian.

 Our journey begins many years ago when our family decided to start child sponsorship.
 Before this time we lived our normal, happy lives not giving much thought to others.
 Sure we cared about other people, but there simply wasn’t a desire or even the idea that we needed to do anything.
 The first child we sponsored was in Indonesia on an Island called Sumba.
 Over the years our family has sponsored several children on the island of Sumba.
 In 2010 our father and two sisters did what none in our family had ever done, fly half way around the world to visit those children.
 Since then our family has been to the island three time, including the recent 2016 trip.
-This brings us to Monday June 6th as my two bothers, Philip and Mark, and I embark on a life changing journey that none of us will forget.
+This brings us to Monday June 6th as my two bothers, Philip and Mark, and I embark on a life changing journey that none of us will forget, we even got to work on a pwht weld control treatment system.
 To get to Indonesia is no small task, taking no less than 24 hours transit time (flight and transfers).
 Indonesia in on the exact opposite side of the planet with a 12-13 hour time difference from our home.
 With a 4 hour stop in Tokyo, Japan we arrive in Jakarta, Indonesia by midnight on Tuesday evening local time.

 The first week of the trip is primarily spent on travel days getting around the country.
 We have several places to visit and several stops along the way due to flight schedules within the country.
 In total we are visiting six children, two in Medan (in northern Sumatra) and four in two different cities of Sumba Island.
 Once we arrive in Jakarta and get stamped into the country we stay at a hotel near the airport to get a few hours sleep before returning to the airport in the morning to continue on to Medan.
 Wednesday is spent flying to Medan and getting settled into the hotel that will be our base for the next couple days.